Vasool Raja MBBS: Reception

+Critical response

 Shobha Warrier of Rediff.com wrote, "Vasool Raja is Kamal's show all the way.
 He does comedy, dances wonderfully, sings, and also does some great stunts.
 What more can people ask for by way of entertainment?".
 Visual Dasan of Kalki wrote that the Kamal Haasan-Charan combo got a doctorate in laughing medicine for Tamil fans who were left irritated with masala films.
 However Malini Mannath of Chennai Online gave a negative review, citing "Munnabhai...' was a laugh-riot, 'Vasoolraja...' hardly tickles!."
+Malathi Rangarajan of The Hindu wrote, "When a flick is remade comparisons are inevitable.
+And generally the original would invariably seem better.
+It is so with "Vasool Raja ... " too, though not entirely".

 K. N. Vijiyan of New Straits Times wrote, "Vasoolraja MBBS (King of Revenue) should live up to its name".
+Sify wrote, "Munnabhai MBBS's strongest assets were its screenplay and dialogues but here Crazy Mohan’s dialogues are not so funny.
+The script of Vasoolraja goes awry post interval as a layer of emotional corniness begins to set in and the two songs shot in Switzerland could have easily been done away with in this otherwise smoothly paced fun flick.
+The songs tuned by Bharadwaj are a major let down".
+G. Ulaganathan of Deccan Herald wrote "While the first half is a racy entertainer, the second half drags.
+Songs are quite boring and music is nothing to write about".

 Box office

 Made on a budget of ₹5.5 crore, Vasool Raja MBBS was sold for ₹1 crore in Coimbatore distribution territory with 20 prints.
 The film was shown on about 285 screens worldwide to highly positive reception and box-office success.
 Tabloid reported 10 million tickets were sold worldwide.